-We’re writing this piece for all the “Caniacs” that are already jonesing for hockey in August.
+We’re writing this piece for all the “Caniacs” jonesing for hockey in August.
 What’s more fun than creating a list of the five best players in franchise history?
-Watching the Carolina Hurricanes move up Stanley Cup odds boards at sports betting apps including DraftKings and FanDuel.
+Watching the Carolina Hurricanes move up Stanley Cup odds boards at NC sportsbooks including DraftKings and FanDuel.

-That’s exactly what the Canes have done this offseason, cracking the top five betting choices with +1000 odds at both of the aforementioned books.
+That’s exactly what the Canes have done this offseason, cracking the top five betting choices with +1000 odds at the best NHL betting sites in NC.
 Carolina recently made two key offseason additions in winger Max Pacioretty (from Las Vegas) and defenseman Brent Burns (from San Jose).
 That aided its ascension up the odds boards.

 Without further adieu, here are the top five players in the history of the Carolina Hurricanes.